Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 If you decide on a hospital birth, be specific when writing your birth plan and continually discuss your preferences and your birth plan with your care provider.

 Also, because you are in control, there is no pressure to circumcise, vaccinate, or apply for a Social Security number for your baby right after a home birth.
 You can do these things once you and your baby have settled after the big event.
-You both have been through a lot, so taking your time, recovering after birth, and resting are important.
+You both have been through a lot, so taking your time to recover after birth and rest are essential.
 At home, you won’t be rushed to do things.
 You get to go at your own pace.

 8. It’s All About You